TRobertJackson/Data-Science-Projects/Soccer Game Prediction/README.md

 Lasso regression with cross validation was performed to predict end-of-season points from team statistics.

 ## Findings
 The final model has a R2 score of 0.765.
-The most important team stats are: shots on target per game, tackles per game and offsides per game.
+The most important team stats to predict scores are: shots on target per game, tackles per game and offsides per game.
 Details can be found in the Jupyter notebook.

 ## Notebooks and Scripts